marian42/shapegan/README.md

 1. install the `mesh_to_sdf` python module.
 2. Download the Shapenet to the `data/shapenet/` directory or create an equivalent symlink.
 3. Review the settings at the top of `prepare_shapenet_dataset.py`.
-The default settings are configured for this task, so you shouldn't need to change anything.
+The default settings are configured for reproducing the GAN paper, so you shouldn't need to change anything.
 You can change the dataset category that will be prepared, the default is the chairs category.
 You can disable preparation of either the voxel or point datasets if you only need one of them.
 4. Run `prepare_shapenet_dataset.py`.